aaronwriight/aaronwriight.github.io/_pages/research.md

                   </summary>
                   <div class="abstract-text">
                     <p>
-                    Repair: In dialogue, we correct ourselves and others.
+                    In dialogue, we correct ourselves and others.
 This process of interactive repair is informative with respect to how we theorize about the content of speakers' minds.
 I am interested in what corrective strategies suggest about an intuitive theory of mind in spoken conversation.
                     </p>
                   </div>
                 </details>